|Antoinette Troller (center) with Rick Price (right) and family|

 The recipient of the scholarship was selected by the College, based on criteria set by the family including, the student has advanced beyond the first year of studies, is pursuing a degree in visual arts, has a strong academic and work ethic, as indicated by a GPA of not less than 3.50, and is determined to improve the world around them through the expression of their art work.
 This is the second year for the Scholarship.
 In 2017-2018, the recipient of the scholarship was Leah Limpert Walt, a non-traditional fine art student from York, PA.
 Walt received the top graduation honors at commencement in May 2018, and is involved in exhibiting her art and organizing artist groups in York.

-Pennsylvania College of Art & Design are grateful to all those who support scholarships for art students at PCA&D. Your gift will make a difference in helping the next generation of artists and designers.
+Pennsylvania College of Art & Design is grateful to all those who support scholarships for art students at PCA&D. Your gift will make a difference in helping the next generation of artists and designers.